Kaspar Hauser: Burial

 Hauser was buried in the Stadtfriedhof (city cemetery) in Ansbach.
 His headstone reads, in Latin, "Here lies Kaspar Hauser, riddle of his time.
 His birth was unknown, his death mysterious.
 1833."
-A monument to Hauser was later erected in the Court Garden which reads Hic occultus occulto occisus est, meaning, "Here lies a mysterious one who was killed in a mysterious manner."
+A monument to Hauser was later erected in the Court Garden which reads Hic occultus occulto occisus est, meaning, "Here a mysterious one was killed in a mysterious manner."

 After Hauser's death, Stanhope published a book in which he presented all known evidence against Hauser, taking it as his "duty openly to confess that I had been deceived."
 Some of Hauser's followers believed that Stanhope had ulterior motives in befriending him and had connections to the House of Baden.
-However, academic historiography defends Stanhope as a philanthropist, a pious man and a seeker of truth.
+By contrast, some scholarly authors defend Stanhope as a philanthropist, a pious man and a seeker of truth.

 Medical opinions

-Dr. Friedrich Wilhelm Heidenreich, a physician present at Hauser's autopsy, claimed that his brain was notable for its small cortical size and its few non-distinct cortical gyri, indicative to some that he suffered from cortical atrophy or, as G. Hesse argued, from epilepsy.
+Friedrich Wilhelm Heidenreich, a physician present at Hauser's autopsy, claimed that his brain was notable for its small cortical size and its few non-distinct cortical gyri, indicative to some that he suffered from cortical atrophy or, as G. Hesse argued, from epilepsy.
 Heidenreich may have been influenced by his phrenological ideas when examining Hauser's brain.
-Dr. Albert, who conducted the autopsy and wrote the official report, found no anomalies in Hauser's brain.
+Dr Albert, who conducted the autopsy and wrote the official report, found no anomalies in Hauser's brain.

 A 1928 medical study supported the view that Hauser had self-inflicted the wound and accidentally stabbed himself too deeply.
 A 2005 forensic analysis argued that it seems "unlikely that the stab to the chest was inflicted exclusively for the purpose of self-damage, but neither a suicidal stab or a homicidal act (assassination) can be definitely ruled out."

 A 2023 study indicated that when he showed up in Nuremberg, Hauser had the markings of a cowpox vaccination, meant to prevent smallpox.
 These vaccinations had been mandatory in Bavaria since 1807.
-The young Hauser would have had to visit a vaccination site to get this shot, accompanied by an adult.
+The young Hauser would have had to visit a vaccination site to get this, accompanied by an adult.
 This evidence further discredited Hauser's claim to have grown up without human contact.